-Over his four decades in fashion, Gaultier has successfully leveraged his brand to lay incredibly sound financial foundations for his company.
+Over his almost five decades in fashion, Gaultier has successfully leveraged his brand to lay incredibly sound financial foundations for his company.
 When Hermès took on the designer as creative director in 2003, the house also took a 30 percent stake in the Jean Paul Gaultier brand, which was later increased to 45 percent.
 Gaultier remained at Hermès for seven years, exiting in 2010 to concentrate on his own label.
-In addition, Gaultier’s phenomenally successfully fragrance license with Puig includes the number one selling men’s fragrance in the EU since 1995, Le Mâle.
+In addition, Gaultier’s phenomenally successfully fragrance license with Puig includes Le Mâle, which was the number one selling men’s fragrance in the EU for many years since its release in 1995.

 After a brief time at Jacques Esterel, he was hired at Jean Patou .
 “When I started my career, I went to work with Pierre Cardin.
 At that time, of course, I didn’t have my line or whatever, so I didn’t have my style at all.
 I was doing Cardin.
 So I was sketching, imagining what he would love, and afterwards, when I was at Patou, Michel Goma was the designer, so I was in the spirit of Michel Goma.
 I quite loved that.”

 In 1976 Gaultier presented his first solo collection, using unorthodox, inexpensive materials like braided straw.
 Gaultier quickly gained attention due to his unconventional designs, which included sailor suits, male skirts and razor sharp and exaggerated tailoring.

 Gaultier launched his highly regarded haute couture line in 1997.
-In couture the designer was able to freely express the scope and range of his aesthetic, drawing inspiration from radically divergent cultures, from imperial India to Hasidic Judaism, to critical acclaim.
+In couture, the designer was able to freely express the scope and range of his aesthetic, drawing inspiration from radically divergent cultures — from imperial India to Hasidic Judaism — to critical acclaim.
 It was as a result of this success that Hermès hired Gaultier as creative director.
 His first fragrance, Classique was introduced in 1993, followed by Le Mâle two years later.